gmofishsauce/v6502demo/README.md

 In response I wrote a shell script, `./tools/dl.sh`.
 To use it, run the WMD command given above with the `--list` option.
 This produces a JSON file which I committed as ALL_FILES.json.
-Make a copy of the file and remove the first line '[' and the last line ']'; this leaves a file in "JSON lines" format (see jsonlines.org).
+Make a copy of the file (e.g. `lines.json`) and remove the first line '[' and the last line ']' from the file; this leaves a file n "JSON lines" format (see jsonlines.org).
 Run `./tools/dl.sh lines.json` to download all the files.
-The script will incrementally remove lines from the file as it successfully downloads each file; this allows the script to be killed and restarted.
+The script will incrementally remove lines from the file as it successfully downloads each file; this allows the script to be killed and restarted if issues occur.
 The script delays 5 to 15 seconds between each pair of file downloads.
 I found this to be sufficient and did not investigate further.

-I found that this second download pulled two variations on the name "visual6502.org", each containing a couple of files.
+The WMD downloads into `websites/hostname`, `websites/visual6502.org` in this case.
+But I found that this second download pulled two variations on the name "visual6502.org", each containing a couple of files.
 These can be seen in `websites/`.
 These fake names complicate processing.
 I decided to defer dealing with these.
 I created a directory `work/` and copied `./websites/visual6502.org` recursively to `work`.
-From here until the cleanup at the end of this process, "the files" (or "all the files") refers to the content of `./work` only, not to these two side directories.
+From here until the cleanup at the end of this process, "the files" (or "all the files") refers to the content of `./work` only.
+The `websites` directory is kept pristine and the two side directories are addressed at the end of the process.

 ### A note about file naming